braddmg/GenFlow/README.md

 -F     Functional Index value for selecting core genes (default: 0.8).
 ```
 ## Genome Data
-Inside the repository, you'll find a Data folder containing three FASTA files from a potential new subspecies of Aeromonas hydrophila, as well as two sets of reference genomes:
+Inside the repository, you'll find a Data folder containing three FASTA files from a potential new subspecies of *Aeromonas hydrophila*, as well as two sets of reference genomes:

 Short Dataset (short.txt): Contains 12 reference genomes of Aeromonas species.
 We recommend starting with this smaller dataset for your first run.<br>
 Large Dataset (large.txt): Contains a larger number of reference genomes for more comprehensive analysis.<br>